serhez/mloggers/README.md

 ## Getting started

 You can download the package via `pip install mloggers`.
+Python version $\geq$ 3.10 is required.
 Dependencies include:

 - `aenum`
 - `numpy`